-q) There is a record of agreements established with third parties. r) Third party agreements specify the responsibilities of the third party and meet the requirements set out in Directions 002/2018. s) Third party agreements specify that the third party will inform the establishment in the event of a serious adverse reaction or event. t) There are procedures for the re-provision of service in an emergency.
-GQ2 There is a documented system of quality management and audit. a) There is a quality management system which ensures continuous and systematic improvement. b) There is an internal audit system for all licensable activities. c) An audit is conducted in an independent manner at least every two years to verify compliance with protocols and HTA standards, and any findings and corrective actions are documented. d) Processes affecting the quality and safety of tissues and / or cells are validated and undergo regular evaluation to ensure they continue to achieve the intended results.
-GQ3 Staff are appropriately qualified and trained in techniques relevant to their work and are continuously updating their skills. a) There are clearly documented job descriptions for all staff. b) There are orientation and induction programmes for new staff. c) There are continuous professional development (CPD) plans for staff and attendance at training is recorded. d) There is annual documented mandatory training (e.g. health and safety and fire). e) Personnel are trained in all tasks relevant to their work and their competence is recorded.
+q) There is a record of agreements established with third parties.

+t) There are procedures for the re-provisi ion of sonvice in an emergency t) mere are procedures for the re-provisi GQ2 There is a documented system of q quality management and audit. a) There is a quality management system n which ensures continuous and systematic improvement. b) There is an internal audit system for a Il licensable activities. ent manner at least every two years to verify compliance with ndings and corrective actions are documented.
+GQ3 Staff are appropriately qualified and continuously updating their skills. d trained in techniques relevant to their work and are a) There are clearly documented job des scriptions for all staff. b) There are orientation and induction pr ogrammes for new staff. c) There are continuous professional dev recorded. velopment (CPD) plans for staff and attendance at training is d) There is annual documented mandate bry training (e.g. health and safety and fire). e) Personnel are trained in all tasks relev vant to their work and their competence is recorded. f) There is a documented training progra scientific and ethical principles relevant t mme that ensures that staff have adequate knowledge of th o their work, and the regulatory context. g) There is a documented training progra structure and the quality systems used w amme that ensures that staff understand the organisational vithin the establishment. h) There is a system of staff appraisal.

-f) There is a documented training programme that ensures that staff have adequate knowledge of the scientific and ethical principles relevant to their work, and the regulatory context. g) There is a documented training programme that ensures that staff understand the organisational structure and the quality systems used within the establishment. h) There is a system of staff appraisal. i) Where appropriate, staff are registered with a professional or statutory body. j) There are training and reference manuals available. k) The establishment is sufficiently staffed to carry out its activities.
-GQ4 There is a systematic and planned approach to the management of records. a) There are procedures for the creation, identification, maintenance, access, amendment, retention and destruction of records. b) There is a system for the regular audit of records and their content to check for completeness, legibility and accuracy and to resolve any discrepancies found. c) Written records are legible and indelible.
-Records kept in other formats such as computerised records are stored on a validated system. d) There is a system for back-up / recovery in the event of loss of computerised records. e) The establishment keeps a register of the types and quantities of tissues and / or cells that are procured, tested, preserved, processed, stored and distributed or otherwise disposed of, and on the origin and destination of tissues and cells intended for human application. f) There are procedures to ensure that donor documentation, as specified by Directions 002/2018, is collected and maintained. g) There is a system to ensure records are secure and that donor confidentiality is maintained in accordance with Directions 002/2018.
+Where appropriate, staff are registered with a professional or statutory body. ) There are training and reference manuals available. ) The establishment is sufficiently staffed to carry out its activities.
+GQ4 There is a systematic and planned approach to the management of records. a) There are procedures for the creation, identification, maintenance, access, amendment, reten and destruction of records. ntion b) There is a system for the regular audit of records and their content to check for completeness egibility and accuracy and to resolve any discrepancies found. ;, c) Written records are legible and indelible.
+Records kept in other formats such as computerised ecords are stored on a validated system.
+1 I) There is a system for back-up / recovery in the event of loss of computerised records. e) The establishment keeps a register of the types and quantities of tissues and / or cells that ar procured, tested, preserved, processed, stored and distributed or otherwise disposed of, and on prigin and destination of tissues and cells intended for human application. ) There are procedures to ensure that donor documentation, as specified by Directions 001/202 collected and maintained. ?1, is ) There is a system to ensure records are secure and that donor confidentiality is maintained in accordance with Directions 001/2021. ۱ n) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years he use, expiry date or disposal of tissues and / or cells. after ) The minimum data to ensure traceability from donor to recipient as required by Directions 001, are kept for 30 years after the use, expiry or disposal of tissues and / or cells. /2021 k) There are documented agreements with end users to ensure they record and store the data required by Directions 001/2021.